SV Nathan, Former Partner and Chief Talent Officer Deloitte- South Asia, Joins Executive Board Of MyAnatomy - www.lokmattimes.com

 SV Nathan, Former Partner and Chief Talent Officer Deloitte- South Asia, Joins Executive Board Of MyAnatomy

-New Delhi [India], August 29: In a seismic shift that promises to revolutionize India’s talent landscape, MyAnatomy is thrilled ...
+PNN New Delhi [India], August 29: In a seismic shift that promises to revolutionize India's talent landscape, MyAnatomy is ...

 New Delhi [India], August 29: In a seismic shift that promises to revolutionize India's talent landscape, MyAnatomy is thrilled to announce a strategic addition to its Board of Directors, SV Nathan, a name synonymous with excellence in HR, who has graciously accepted the invitation to join the company's leadership.